Everything you need to know - 72 hours in Copenhagen

 We arrived in Copenhagen from Oslo by DFDS ferry (Blog post: How to get from Oslo, Norway to Copenhagen, Denmark by ferry?).
 From the DFDS ferry terminal, we bought a one way bus ticket that shuttled us to Nørreport train and metro station.
 From Nørreport, we purchased a single ticket to get us to Copenhagen Central Station which was the nearest station to our hotel.

 After dumping all our bags in the hotel, we went straight for Tivoli Gardens (Click to read more about our experience at Tivoli Gardens).
+Get your Tivoli Garden tickets on Klook for some price savings.

 View of Stroget from Københavns Rådhus